leodeslf/leaf/src/ux/ux_foundations_ixd.md

 #### Craft

-**Design** from an abductive reasoning, critical thinking, and problem-solving.
+**Design** from an abductive reasoning, critical thinking, and problem-solving perspective.

 **Prototype**, evaluate if our design decisions are working, and identify alternatives if not.